 Regulatory Model Numbers

-This appendix lists the Regulatory Model Numbers (RMNs) for the product models for the switches described in this document.
+This section lists the Regulatory Model Numbers (RMNs) for the product models for the switches described in this document.

 Table 1.
 Regulatory Model Numbers and Product Numbers